Welcome to today's edition of the Rush 24-7 podcast.

 You found something that might be significant.

-And Brian Ross says there's a Jim Holmes of Aurora, Colorado.
+And Brian Ross says, there's a Jim Holmes of Aurora, Colorado.

-Uh he's got a page on the Colorado Tea Party side as well, talking about him joining the Tea Party last year.
+He's got a page on the Colorado Tea Party side as well, talking about him joining the Tea Party last year.

 He hasn't been investigating.

-He went on Twitter and he Googled, and he came up with a uh Jim Holmes in Aurora, Colorado.
+He went on Twitter and he Googled, and he came up with a Jim Holmes in Aurora, Colorado.

-Uh there's not can't possibly be many people called Jim Holmes in Colorado.
+There can't possibly be many people called Jim Holmes in Colorado.

-I'm I'm not the uh I'm not the mass murderer.
+I'm not the mass murderer.

 I'm not that James Holmes.